-Below you can find out more information about a selection of successful authors who have studied at the Centre of New Writing.
+Below you can find out more information about a selection of successful authors who have studied at the Centre for New Writing.

 Jenn is the author of three novels.
 The first, A Kind of Intimacy was developed while taking the MA in Creative Writing with us in 2005 to 2006.
 It was published by Arcadia in 2009.

 It tells the story of Annie, an overweight woman addicted to self-help books and convinced she's seen her new neighbour somewhere before.
 It mixes comedy, self-delusion, and violence.
 It won the Betty Trask Award in 2010.

 Jenn was also awarded the Best Writing on a Blog prize at the 2008 City Life Blog.
 She is a founder of The Central Lancashire Writers Hub and the editorial and mentoring agency The Writing Smithy.